When my first born arrived in 2002, I was totally and utterly besotted.

 I couldn’t believe I could love someone as much as I loved her.
-To me, she was the meaning of love – and life.

-When I fell pregnant, the feelings of guilt and anxiety grew over having to ‘share’ my love.
-I desperately wanted to feel comfortable knowing it would be just as magical with another baby, but deep down, I was sad at the thought that it would no longer be Marisa and I sharing every single, special moment together.
-It would be Marisa, baby and I.
+When I fell pregnant again in 2004, the feelings of guilt and anxiety grew over having to ‘share’ myself between two children.
+I desperately wanted to feel comfortable knowing it would be just as magical with another baby.
+But deep down, I was sad at the thought that it would no longer be my daughter and I, sharing every single, special moment together.
+It would be my daughter, baby and I.

 I walk along holding your 2-year-old hand, basking in the glow of our magical relationship.
 Suddenly I feel a kick from within, as if to remind me that our time alone is limited.
 And I wonder: how could I ever love another child as I love you?